 If paying by cash - they will only take notes (ie for $53 I had to give them $55 and I received change in Rupiah) You can also pay be credit card so they are happy for you to just tap and pay!

 The second station requires you to show 1.
 Passport 2.
-Your Boarding Pass (so don't lose that on your flight or leave it in the seat back!3, your receipt from paying for your Entry Visa and 4.
+Your Boarding Pass (so don't lose that on your flight or leave it in the seat back!
+3, Your receipt from paying for your Entry Visa and 4.
 You will have your fingerprint taken (although some people say this is not all the time?).

 We have found this is always the longest line.
 In August it took us about an hour at this point.
-There is a line to the right that is for seniors (over 65) and families so if you fit that category you may get through quicker on that line.
+There is a line for seniors (over 65) and families so if you fit that category you may get through quicker on that line.

 After collecting your bags you will need to show a QR code from your customs declaration for arrival.